-Pashur, a chief governor and priest in Jerusalem's temple, had the prophet whipped then put in stocks (20:1 - 3).
+Pashur, a chief governor and priest in Jerusalem's temple, had the prophet whipped then put in stocks (Jeremiah 20:1 - 3).
 During the reign of Jehoiakim, after he gave a temple message calling for the people to repent, a mob of priests and prophets tried to have Jeremiah executed (26:1 - 9).
-King Jehoiakim himself would later threaten his life and the life of his scribe Baruch (36:26).
+King Jehoiakim himself would later threaten his life and that of his scribe Baruch (36:26).
 A false prophet named Hananiah publically ridiculed his warnings and accused him of lying (Jeremiah 28).

 God commanded him to wear, and then send, yokes to the kings of Edom, Moab, Ammon, Tyre, and Sidon.
 This was done to warn these kingdoms that they would soon be overtaken by Babylon's King Nebuchadnezzar.
 If they repented of their sins, they would be allowed (though conquered) to remain where they live.
 If they refused repentance they would be destroyed (Jeremiah 27:1 - 11).

-Concerning the Messiah, the prophet predicted innocent children would be murdered in the search to kill Christ as a child (Jeremiah 31:15).
-He also prophesied that a NEW covenant would someday be offered to Israel (and, by extension, the world - 31:31 - 34).
+Concerning the Messiah, Jeremiah predicted the life of innocent children would be taken in the search to kill Christ as a child (Jeremiah 31:15).
+He also prophesied that a New Covenant would someday be offered to Israel (and, by extension, the world - 31:31 - 34).
 A descendant of David (Jesus) was also foretold to rule the earth in the near future (23:5 - 6).